amirreza-m95/CE_vs_AE/README.md

 ### GCFExplainer

 We have already provided gnn and neurosed base models.
-If you want to run our method using your own dataset, firstly, you have to train your own gnn and neurosed base models.
+If you want to run this method using your own dataset, firstly, you have to train your own gnn and neurosed base models.

 - For gnn base models, you can use our [gnn.py](gnn.py) module.
 - For neurosed base models, please follow [neurosed](https://github.com/idea-iitd/greed) repository.